8th August 2025

 Natural wonders, art galleries and architectural gems – Yorkshire is chock full of incredible free things to do.

 Days out don’t have to be expensive, especially in Yorkshire – God’s Own County is known for its thriftiness after all!
-Whether you’re saving up, keeping an eye on the pursestrings or just hunting for a downright bargain, there are loads of amazing things to see and do in Yorkshire, all for free.
+Whether you’re saving up, keeping an eye on the purse strings or just hunting for a downright bargain, there are loads of amazing things to see and do in Yorkshire, all for free.
 From museums and galleries to natural landmarks, stately homes and abbey ruins, we’ve rounded up 50 perfect ideas for your next day out.

 Hull and East Riding Museum

 If you fancy digging into Yorkshire’s far-reaching history, the Hull and East Riding Museum is a perfect place to start.
-The region might’ve had a short stint away from Yorkshire as part of Humberside, but it started life in God’s Own County and is again today, so it’s packed full of interesting Yorkshire finds.
-Travel back 235 million years to meet wooly mammoths, walk through an Iron Age village and enter a Roman bathhouse, before visiting their wooden warriors.
+The region might’ve had a short stint away from Yorkshire as part of Humberside, but it started life in our county and is back again today so it’s packed full of interesting Yorkshire finds.

-Hull and East Riding Museum, 36 High Street, Hull East Riding of Yorkshire, HU1 1NE.
+Hull and East Riding Museum, 36 High Street, Hull, East Riding of Yorkshire, HU1 1NE.

 North York Moors National Park

 Another fine example of Yorkshire’s natural beauty, it’s time for a trip out to the North York Moors.
-They’re absolutely overflowing free things to do – you can enjoy an almost endless array of walks, hikes and drives depending on how you’re feeling.
-Covering 554 square miles with 23 hills to summit, you can weave your way across gorgeous moorland, join trails like the Cleveland Way and The White Rose Way or even take on the cycle and horse riding tracks.
+They’re absolutely overflowing with free things to do – you can enjoy an almost endless array of walks, hikes and drives depending on how you’re feeling.

 North York Moors National Park, North Yorkshire, YO62 5BP.